ollydev/setup-lazarus-fpcup/README.md

 Action which builds FPC and Lazarus using [fpcup](https://github.com/LongDirtyAnimAlf/Reiniero-fpcup).
+Useful for building projects with custom FPC & Lazarus versions.

+Supported platforms:

+- Windows: win64, win32 (cross compiled)
+- Linux: x86_64, aarch64 (cross compiled)
+- Macos: x86_64, aarch64 (cross compiled)

-Installations are cached so expect that first builds could take ~10 minutes.
+Installations are cached so expect that first builds could take ~20 minutes.
-Caches that are not in a week are [removed](https://github.com/actions/cache#cache-limits).
+Caches that are not in a week are [removed](https://github.com/actions/cache#cache-limits)

 ---

-### Inputs
+### Required Inputs

-- `fpcup-release`: fpcup release tag to download and install Lazarus with
-- `laz-branch`: Lazarus (gitlab) branch to install
-- `laz-revision`: Lazarus (gitlab) commit hash to install
+- `laz`: Lazarus GitLab branch or commit sha to install
-- `fpc-branch`: FPC (gitlab) branch to install
-- `fpc-revision`: FPC (gitlab) commit hash to install
+- `fpc`: FPC GitLab branch or commit sha to install

+### Optional Inputs

+- `fpcup`: fpcup version to use from https://github.com/LongDirtyAnimAlf/Reiniero-fpcup/releases

 ---